 Current security orchestration or incident response platforms have some features of prescriptive analytics.
 Today some of them can guide an incident responder on the steps to be taken based on regulatory rules.
 These are like expert systems for breach response; however, they do not provide the technical responses that a SOC needs to take based on an incident.
 Such prescriptive analytics could be a technical expert system or it could be supervised machine learning where the platform learns from the past actions of a human analyst in responding.
 For example, it could suggest a series of actions for an incident beginning from what rules to push to firewall, what configuration changes to do to a machine, or what virtual patching rules to apply in a WAF.

-Gartner has defined a new product category under Security Operations Analysis and Reporting (SOAR) which has certain features for descriptive, diagnostic, and prescriptive analytics.
+Gartner has defined a new product category under Security Operations Analysis and Reporting (SOAR) which has certain features for descriptive analytics, diagnostic analytics, and prescriptive analytics.
 Of course the focus of SOAR is beyond analytics and includes the automation of tasks for threat and vulnerability management.

 Going forward, SOC’s would need to make all five analytical tools available to analysts and incident response teams.
 Whether all these features come together in one product or they are spread out across products, the world definitely needs more than what is currently available in terms of security analytics.